Reading at Harold Court

 At Harold Court Primary School we use Rigby Star and Bug Club, published by Pearson, as our structured reading scheme.
 The children follow the structured colour banded system from EYFS until they are fluent, confident readers when they select books to read at their level with guidance from their teacher.
-Guided Reading is a daily lesson where the teacher works with a small group of children to focus on comprehension skills and discussing the texts.

 Individual children’s reading progress and attainment are rigorously monitored through termly assessment tests and teachers continuous assessments.
 We also use the Hertfordshire Reading Test to monitor children’s reading age in relation to chronological age and gaps are quickly addressed.
 Attainment levels are reported to parents at our termly parent’s consultations where progress is discussed.
 Children are encouraged to read at home as often as possible and our Reading Challenge initiative encourages all children to gain recognition for their effort.
 We work closely with our parents, using the children’s planners to as a two-way communication to record reading success.